Everything you need to know about Austria

 Austria is a country famous for its breathtaking mountain landscapes and its rich cultural history, the influence of which can be found in all its major towns and cities.
 In the Summer, several of Austria's natural lakes are perfect for sailing and other water sports.
 One of the most famous is Lake Attersee, which reaches water temperatures of 25°C in the summer and is perfect for sailing, snorkelling or water skiing.

-Austria is also full of famous historical landmarks, such as the Hofburg Palace in Vienna.
-Previously the residence of the Austrian Emperor, the Hofburg has been the residence of the Austrian president since 1918.
-Travellers intending to visit Austria in the Winter will find no shortage of beauty or things to do.
-Many of the Austrian mountain slopes are open for skiing throughout the winter, and many of the lakes have become popular spots for ice skating.
+Austria is also full of famous historical landmarks, such as the Hohensalzburg Fortress in Salzburg.
+One of the largest medieval castles in Europe, it overlooks the city and offers a glimpse into centuries of Austrian history.
+Travellers intending to visit Austria in the winter will find no shortage of beauty or things to do.
+Many of the Austrian mountain slopes are open for skiing throughout the season, and many of the lakes become popular spots for ice skating.

 Salzburg